kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 $ ./startup-flaskr-prod.sh
 ```

-This shell script will show 2 lines of messages and will block:
+This shell script will emit 2 lines of messages and will block:
 ```
 you can visit http://127.0.0.1/
 Serving on http://0.0.0.0:8080